ddepeppe/ELK-Stacker/README.md

 https://github.com/ddepeppe/ELK-Stacker/blob/main/Images/Load%20Balancer.png

 Load balancers protect the network by defending against Denial of Service (DoS) attacks by redirecting traffic.
-Using a Jumpbox gives access to a user via a secure and monitor device.
-Jump boxes provide a controller means of access to a device.
+Using a Jumpbox gives access to a user via a secure and monitored device.
+Jump boxes provide a controlled means of access to a device.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.